dellagigibit/GoPhish_PA_ITA/README.md

 Gophish: Open-Source Phishing Toolkit

 [Gophish](https://getgophish.com) is an open-source phishing toolkit designed for businesses and penetration testers.
 It provides the ability to quickly and easily setup and execute phishing engagements and security awareness training.
+The fork GoPhish_PA_ITA specifically addresses privacy concerns related to data collection that links actions to individuals, offering solutions within this context.

 ### Install

-Installation of Gophish is dead-simple - just download and extract the zip containing the [release for your system](https://github.com/gophish/gophish/releases/), and run the binary.
-Gophish has binary releases for Windows, Mac, and Linux platforms.
+Installation of Gophish is dead-simple - The installation process for this specific fork of Gophish, considering the modifications made, is currently designed to be performed on Linux systems.

 ### Building From Source
 **If you are building from source, please note that Gophish requires Go v1.10 or above!**

-To build Gophish from source, simply run ```git clone https://github.com/gophish/gophish.git``` and ```cd``` into the project source directory.
+To build Gophish from source, simply run ```git clone https://github.com/dellagigibit/GoPhish_PA_ITA.git``` and ```cd``` into the project source directory.
 Then, run ```go build```.
 After this, you should have a binary called ```gophish``` in the current directory.

-### Docker
-You can also use Gophish via the official Docker container [here](https://hub.docker.com/r/gophish/gophish/).

 ### Setup
 After running the Gophish binary, open an Internet browser to https://localhost:3333 and login with the default username and password listed in the log output.